czipperz/HBML/README.md

 It is based off of [*HAML*](http://haml.info/).
 It does not have support for Ruby integration, as it is supposed to be an independent language that compiles into basic HTML.

-The HAML tags must be at the *beginning* of each line.
+The HBML tags must be at the *beginning* of each line.
+HTML can be anywhere but it must be closed with a corresponding *HTML* tag.
+You can still embed HBML inside HTML and vice-versa.

 HBML allows you to also have HTML Embedded Blocks.
 You can specify a specific line to not be parsed by prefixing it with `\-` or by putting `###` before and after a block of code to not be parsed.